ak7588/capstone/journal.md

 ---

+# Week 14.2: January 13th, 2023

+What other book page formats are possible to animate in AR?
+- Wood printing
+- Laser printing

+What is different?
+- interactive and immersive journaling; people might be more prone do it compared to usual journals

 # Week 14.1: January 8th, 2023

 Happy new year!
 I am back from the winter break with exciting updates for my Capstone project.